pybricks/pybricks.github.io/learn/sensors/making-decisions.md

 **Challenge #5.2.A: Comparing the other way** ⸺ You can change how the Compare block compares the two numbers using the dropdown menu on the block.
 For example, if you choose _equals_ (==), then it will say _True_ if the distance is exactly 500 mm but _False_ for any other distance.
-How can you obtain the same results as in the example above but now without using the _less than_ (<) option? **Hint** ⸺ You don't need to add any more blocks but you may need to move one or more blocks.
+How can you get the same results as in the example above but now without using the _less than_ (<) option? **Hint** ⸺ You don't need to add any more blocks, but you may need to move one or more blocks.
 There are two solutions.
 {: .notice--primary}